Orange Smoothie

 Instructions

-• Add all ingredients into blended, and blend until smooth.
+• Add all ingredients into a blender in the order listed, and blend until smooth.
 Enjoy right away while cold.

 Nutrition Facts